Anaïs Bertrand

 resmusica.com

-Alongside with a sociology degree, Anaïs Bertrand first studied singing with the Notre-Dame-de-Paris’ Cathedral’s Choir, the nunder, the guidance of Valérie Guilloritat the Paris National Conservatory.
+Alongside with a sociology degree, Anaïs Bertrand first studied singing with the Notre-Dame-de-Paris’ Cathedral’s Choir, then at the Paris National Conservatory.
 She worked as well with Regina Werner at the Leipzig’s Hochschule.
 In 2018 Anaïs was awarded first prize in the Froville’s baroque singing contest.

 As a delicate musician, she benefits from all types of expressions offered by vocal repertoire : ranging from Gregorian chant to contemporary music or polyphony to lyrical art.